FDA warns of fake Ozempic in US drug supply chain

 They found that needles in the samples are fake and the sterility of the needles can’t be confirmed, “which presents an increased risk of infection for patients who use the counterfeit products.”

-The pen label, health care professional and patient information and the carton also have been found to be counterfeit.
+The pen label, health care professional and patient information and the carton also are counterfeit.

 Only five “adverse events” from the counterfeit group of drugs have been reported, and effects are consistent with reactions other patients have had with the real Ozempic drug.